Skip to main content

 How much does a Flutter app cost?

-An MVP costs $15,000-$30,000.
-A medium-complexity app costs $30,000-$75,000.
-Enterprise apps cost $75,000-$200,000+.
-These ranges assume development teams based in India.
+An MVP runs $15,000-$30,000.
+Medium complexity lands at $30,000-$75,000.
+Enterprise apps push past $75,000-$200,000+.
+One thing to flag: these ranges assume development teams based in India.

 Can Flutter apps be published on both App Store and Play Store?